 In the reports I have quoted above the FCA said it found widespread misunderstanding amongst SIPP operators of the obligations they were under.
-In my view Redswan did misunderstand the obligations it was under in 2007and 2013.
+In my view Redswan did misunderstand the obligations it was under in 2007 and [2014].
 If it had understood those obligations it would have:

-- 1. Decided it was not prepared to make the kind of checks that were reasonably required given that the investment was with an unlisted and unregulated company overseas making the checking process more difficult. - 2.
-Or it would have made reasonable steps to independently verify MN's financial position and - MN would have expressly refused to cooperate, - or MN would have been uncooperative and obstructive such that Redswan would have realised its enquiries were being frustrated and it would have drawn an unfavourable conclusion from that - or serious concerns (other than non-cooperation) would have been discovered.
+Decided it was not prepared to make the kind of checks that were reasonably required given that the investment was with an unlisted and unregulated company overseas making the checking process more difficult.

+- 2. Or it would have made reasonable steps to independently verify MN's financial position and - o MN would have expressly refused to cooperate, - or MN would have been uncooperative and obstructive such that Redswan would have realised its enquiries were being frustrated and it would have drawn an unfavourable conclusion from that - o or serious concerns (other than non-cooperation) would have been discovered.

 In all of these events Redswan would have decided not to allow the investment in the Loan Note in the SIPP in 2007.
-And it would still have been of that view in 2013.
+And it would still have been of that view in [2014 when Mr H invested].